JeffHing/angular-cabinet/README.md

     openStates
     </dt>
     <dd>
     Allows you to specify which drawers to open or close.
-The key is the drawer id, and the value is a boolean indicating the open state of the drawer.
+The key of the object is the drawer id, and the value is a boolean indicating the open state of the drawer.
     </dd>
 </dl>